jimburton/scrabble/chapters/Chapter4.md

 # Chapter Four: Playing against the computer

-In this chapter a basic AI is added, so games can be played against the computer.
+In this chapter a basic AI is added so games can be played against the computer.
 In order to achieve this, a list of *playable* positions is maintained.
 A playable position is one where the AI could play a word, so we need to know the letter at that position, the amount of